-You can insert an image in your web page using the following html code .
-When the remote browser reads this it will send the following request GET /pi x.j pg HTTP.
+You can insert an image in your web page using the following html code <img src="pix.jpg"/>.
+When the remote browser reads this it will send the following request GET /pix.jpg HTTP.
 You can then send the requested image using the code shown in bold: